-Over the next three years, the companies will focus on the generation and advancement of multiple small molecule programmes through the lead optimisation.
+The companies plan to generate and advance multiple small molecule programmes through the lead optimisation.
 Evotec will apply its industry-leading discovery technologies to these projects to facilitate rapid and efficient drug discovery and development.
 For each project, Sanofi has the option to assume development responsibility upon the achievement of pre-agreed milestone criteria.

 In May 2018, Evotec announced the formation of “LAB591” together with partners Arix Bioscience plc (“Arix”) and Fred Hutchinson Cancer Research Center (“Fred Hutch”).
 LAB591 aims to accelerate research discoveries at Fred Hutch and leverage these discoveries to form new companies focused on cancer and infectious disease drug development.